 Payments to certain noninsured persons aged 72 and over.-Public Law 89-368, the Tax Adjustment Act of 1966, approved March 15, 1966, amended the Social Security Act to provide monthly payments, effective with benefits for October 1966, to certain noninsured persons aged 72 and over.
 Under the legislation, all payments are made initially from the old-age and survivors insurance trust fund.
 Provision is made for reimbursement from the general fund of the Treasury to the trust fund in each fiscal year, beginning in fiscal year 1969, on account of payments during the second preceding fiscal year to persons with less than 3 quarters of coverage.
 The reimbursement also includes the additional administrative expenses resulting from such payments and the loss of interest resulting from such payments and expenses.
-The statutory provisions authorizing payments to noninsured persons aged 72 and over and the financing of these payments are set forth in appendix III.
+The statutory provisions authorizing payments are set forth in appendix III.